Republic of Haiti (1859–1957): Post-occupation, World War II and collapse

 Vincent took advantage of the stability to gain dictatorial power.
 Vincent expanded his economic authority by referendum, and in 1935, he forced a new constitution through the legislature.
 This constitution gave him power to dissolve the legislature and reorganize the judiciary at will, as well as the power to appoint senators.
 He also brutally oppressed political opposition.

 Rafael Leónidas Trujillo had come to power in 1930 in the neighboring Dominican Republic.
 In 1937, Trujillo attacked the border with Haiti, his forces killing an estimated 20,000 Haitians.
 This attack Vincent interpreted as an attempted coup against himself, and thus he purged the military of all officers suspected of disloyalty.
 Many of these later joined the Dominican military.

-In 1941, Élie Lescot, a mulatto who was an experienced and competent government official, was elected as President.
+In 1941, Élie Lescot, a mulatto who was an experienced and competent government official, was elected as president.
 Despite high expectations, his tenure paralleled Vincent's in its brutality and marginalization of opposition.
 He declared war on the Axis powers during World War II, and used this as an excuse to censor the press and repress his opponents.
 Lescot also maintained a clandestine cooperation with Trujillo, which undermined his already-nonexistent popularity.
 In January 1946, after Lescot jailed editors of a Marxist newspaper, protests broke out among government workers, teachers, and business owners.
 Lescot resigned, and a military junta, the Comité Exécutif Militaire (Executive Military Committee), assumed power.

 Haiti elected a legislature in May 1946, and after two rounds of voting, Dumarsais Estimé, a black cabinet minister, was elected president.
 He operated under a new constitution which expanded schools, established rural farming cooperatives, and raised salaries of civil servants.
 These early successes, however, were undermined by his personal ambition, and his alienation of the military and elite led to a coup in 1950, which reinstalled the military junta.
 Direct elections, the first in Haiti's history, were held in October 1950, and Paul Magloire, an elite black Colonel in the military, was elected.
 Hurricane Hazel hit the island in 1954, which devastated the nation's infrastructure and economy.
 Hurricane relief was inadequately distributed and misspent, and Magloire jailed opponents and shut down newspapers.
 After refusing to step down after his term ended, a general strike shut down Port-au-Prince's economy, and Magloire fled, leaving the government in a state of chaos.
 When elections were finally organized, François Duvalier, a rural doctor, was elected, on a platform of activism on behalf of Haiti's poor.
 His opponent, however, Louis Déjoie, was a mulatto and the scion of a prominent family.
 Duvalier scored a decisive victory at the polls.
 His followers took two-thirds of the legislature's lower house and all of the seats in the Senate.

+After the Republic

+The Duvalier family (Dynastie des Duvalier) was an autocratic hereditary dictatorship in Haiti that lasted almost 29 years, from 1957 until 1986, spanning the rule of the father-and-son duo Dr. François Duvalier (Papa Doc) and Jean-Claude Duvalier (Baby Doc).